dspace-group/simphera-reference-architecture-azure/README.md

 Before you start you need an Azure subscription and the `contributor` role to create the resources needed for SIMPHERA.
 Additionally, you need to create the following resources that are not part of this Terraform configuration:

 - _Storage Account_: A storage account with Performance set to `standard` and account kind set to `StorageV2 (general purpose v2)` is needed to store the Terraform state.
 You also have to create a container for the state inside the storage account.
+- _KeyVault_: The keys to encrypt the disks of the virtual machine for the license server need to be stored in an Azure KeyVault.
+The KeyVault is not managed by Terraform and has to be created manually (see Azure KeyVault section).
 - _Log Analytics Workspace_ (optional): In order to store the log data of the services you have to provide such a workspace inside your subscription.

 On your administration PC you need to install the [Terraform](https://terraform.io/) command, the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) and `ssh-keygen` which is typically available on most operating systems.